By Brent Lacy

 Your volunteers are doing this for free, on top of their regular lives.
 Make it easy for them.
 Give them the curriculum at least two weeks before they teach.
 Provide a one-page guide with the key points.
 Pray for them.

-Our Sunday School Curriculum Guide includes a Teacher Training Workshop template you can use to prepare your volunteers.
+The MinistryPlace Sunday School Curriculum Guide includes a Teacher Training Workshop template you can use to prepare your volunteers.
+It covers the basics: how to open a lesson, how to ask good questions, how to handle difficult topics, and how to close with prayer.

 Focus on Faithfulness, Not Numbers